Bikeman868/NPL/docs/LANGUAGE.md

 the `ingress` or `egress` qualifiers as appropriate.
 In this hello world example, there is one entry point with no name that is both ingress and egress.

-In this example the default entry point is wired to the `Responder` process, which means that any messages received by the network will be forwarded to the `Responder` and any messages that `Responder` emits will be sent back to the message originator.
+In this example the default entry point is wired to the `responder` process, which means that any messages received by the network will be forwarded to the `responder` and any messages that `responder` emits will be sent back to the message originator.

-The network entry point can define multiple processes, in which case each message received will be delivered to each process, and the messages emitted by all of these processes will be send returned via the entry point.
+The network entry point can define multiple processes, in which case each message received will be delivered to each process, and the messages emitted by all of these processes will be returned via the entry point.

 Network entry points can also be wired to pipes and the entry points of other networks.
 Large networks can be comprised of many smaller networks to whatever depth makes sense for your application.